1757 - French invasion of Hanover – French army invades Hanover

-On September 2, another courier arrived from Cumberland in Vienna, asking for the empress' intercession to obtain a ceasefire with Richelieu's Army.
+On September 2, another courier arrived from Cumberland in Vienna, asking for the empress's intercession to obtain a ceasefire with Richelieu's Army.

 On September 3

-- Richelieu marched with all the grenadiers and the Alsace Brigade to Zeven where he was joined by Broglie.
+- Richelieu marched with all the grenadiers and the Alsace Brigade to Zeven where Broglie joined him.

 - Poyanne marched towards the Allied positions at Selsen (maybe Selsingen).